NYUAD-IM/artintel/WeeklySchedule.md

     - Use Img2Img to stylize an existing image
       - Try this on an image of yourself
     - Use PoseNet to create a scene from utopia / dystopia
+      - Can make a PoseNet pose using [PoseMy.art](https://app.posemy.art/)

 - Uncanny Valley
   - [What Is the Uncanny Valley?](https://spectrum.ieee.org/what-is-the-uncanny-valley)